blueasysoft/resx-json-typescript-converter/README.md

 where the parameters stand for:

-'exampleApp.resources'  -> TypeScript module name / namespace for the resource models.
+'exampleApp.resources'  -> TypeScript namespace for the resource models.
 '/Resources'            -> Relative folder to scan for .resx files.
 '/App/Resources'        -> Output directory for TypeScript files